Home > Insights > Estate Planning & Trusts > How to Discuss Your Estate Plan With Family Members

 #2 – Be prepared.

 Be ready to provide your family with specific information about your estate plan, including details about your will, trust, powers of attorney, healthcare directives and other important documents.
 Make a list of your assets and accounts, beneficiaries and any specific instructions you’d like your loved ones to carry out on your behalf.
+This is also a great opportunity to discuss succession planning if you’re hopeful the next generation will carry on your legacy, whether it be overseeing a business, as board member, etc.

 #3 – Be transparent and honest.